-The Graduate Advisory Committee provides guidance and recommendations to the vice provost and graduate dean on policies and procedures for admission, assistantships, academic status, dewww.esu.edu General Information 11 gree candidacy, and other matters related to graduate studies.
+The Graduate Advisory Committee provides guidance and recommendations to the vice provost and graduate dean on policies and procedures for admission, assistantships, academic status, degree candidacy, and other matters related to graduate studies.
 Committee membership includes the graduate coordinator from each academic department offering a graduate degree program.
 Graduate coordinators are appointed by the department chair.
 For a current list of graduate coordinators, contact the Graduate College office at 570-422-3536.